pwoodworth-jefcoats/climate-indicators/README.md

 - Code used to generate indicator figures.
 Note, though, that most figures are polished in Adobe Illustrator prior to insertion in the final report.
-- Text that will be copy-and-pasted into the SAFE report document
+- Text that will be copied and pasted into the SAFE report document
   - To the extent possible, this text is formatted to match the SAFE report document.
 It's not pretty here, but it simplifies things down the line.
   - Mathematical values related to the indicator (e.g., annual maximum) are